aarvay/decoction/README.md

  * Elixir ships with tools like Mix, EEx, which could be used right off the shelf, for building, templating.
  * Also, why not Elixir(ify) everything? :smirk:

+### Goals

+ * **Simple** - Make it super simple to create and modify content.
+ * **Fast** - Make it super fast at what it does primarily - building the site.
+ We can take advantage of Elixir's concurrency paradigms to really achieve this.
+ * **Extensible** - Make it easy to extend the tool to fit any use case for building a static site.
+Elixir does this already internally.
+It's so extensible as a language that the language is written mostly written in itself (powerful macro system).

 ## License